Bibeksheel Sajha Party: History

 On 26 July 2017 it was announced that Sajha Party would merge with Bibeksheel Nepali Dal to form Bibeksheel Sajha Party.
 The new party would be led under the joint leadership of Rabindra Mishra and Ujwal Bahadur Thapa.
 The party adopted scales as their electoral symbol.

 In the 2017 legislative elections, the party contested 60 seats but won none.
 Party.
 The party won 212,336 votes under proportional representation and finished with the sixth highest number of votes in the country.
 They were unable to cross the three percent threshold to gain seats in the House of Representatives.
 The party also did not win any seats in the 2017 provincial election under first past the post but won three seats to the Provincial Assembly of Province No. 3 under proportional representation after finishing with the fourth highest number of votes with 124,442 votes.
 The party decided to support Nepali Congress candidate Radhe Shyam Adhikari in the National Assembly elections on 6 February 2018.
 Bibeksheel Sajha Party, along with Naya Shakti Party, abstained from voting in the 2018 presidential and vice-presidential elections.

 2022 General Election and First Convention

 Following Mishra's departure, Bibeksheel Sajha Party participated 2022 Federal and Provincial election.
-Bibeksheel Sajha Party did its first general convention in February 11, 2023 electing Chair Samkichya Baskota, Vice-Chairs Milan Pandey and Prakash Chandra Pariyaar, and General Secretary Rajnu Darshana.
+Bibeksheel Sajha Party did its first general convention on February 11, 2023 electing Chair Samkichya Baskota, Vice-Chairs Milan Pandey and Prakash Chandra Pariyar, and General Secretary Rajnu Darshana.